LabPy/lantz/docs/guides/ui-driver.rst

     # From lantz we import the driver ...
     from lantz.drivers.examples.fungen import LantzSignalGeneratorTCP

-    # and a function named connect_feat that does the work.
+    # and a function named connect_driver that does the work.
-    from lantz.ui.qtwidgets import connect_feat
+    from lantz.ui.qtwidgets import connect_driver

     app = QApplication(sys.argv)